hyosung11/Launch-School/Courses/journal.md

 21:03 Doing more testing / console.log of my code.
 This is good, so I know what is being returned at each step.
 Time to watch some TV with Sohee.

+## 20211130 화요일

+08:56 I haven't done daily scrum in a while.
+What about today?
+I need to get back to keeping track of my work.

+09:00 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Worked on Small Problems > Medium 1 > Rotation (Part 1)
+   * [x] 2.
+Watched Felicia Bacon's video about using PEDAC (I could ask her to do a study session with me)
+   * [x] 3.
+I got an interview at GitHub for an Inside Solutions Engineer position, so I did some research on the PreSales Collective website and GitHub Features.

+2. What will you do today?
+   * [ ] 1.
+Practice Small Problems > Medium 1
+     * [x] 1.
+Rotation (Part 2) - good to practice this one again and code out Laurent's solution as well
+     * [ ] 2.
+Rotation (Part 3)
+     * [ ] 3.
+Stack Machine Interpretation
+     * [ ] 4.
+Word to Digit
+   * [ ] 2.
+JS109 Study Group
+   * [ ] 3.
+Prepare for interview with GitHub
+     * [ ] 1.
+Read PreSales Collective blogs on the hiring process
+     * [ ] 2.
+Research GitHub features

+3. Are there any blockers or impediments preventing you from doing your work?
+   * None

+09:15 Should I send this to Alex or not?
+It's a good reference point nonetheless.
+I have a plan for today.

+09:34 I scheduled my Pomodoro and Eye Divergence timers again.